How Microexpressions Can Make Moods Contagious

 But sometimes the victim in the prank begins following what the people do so automatically that it goes by another name: contagion.
 Eventually, the man in the Candid Camera video started moving in perfect sync with the people around him so that it almost looked choreographed.

-"When we watch other people, for some reason, we're wired up to get in sync with them on so many things that it kind of boggles your mind ...
+"When we watch other people, for some reason, we're wired up to get in sync with them on so many things that it kind of boggles your mind. ...
 And they calculate that it's so fast that you couldn't possibly do it consciously — it's got to be going through the brainstem," says Elaine Hatfield, a psychological researcher from the University of Hawaii.
 She and her husband, Dick Rapson, have spent a good part of their careers looking at this phenomenon.

 Some of the ways we sync with the people around us are more obvious — how we imitate people's postures and speaking patterns.
 But others are quiet.
 Like, how if you're talking to a friend, over time you may begin to blink in time with one another.
 Or if you watch someone stutter, the tiny muscles on your mouth can start to twitch.
 And when you're sitting around a conference table in a meeting?
 People often start to imitate each other's breathing patterns as well, with everyone breathing as one.

 "It's so wired in, and in the primitive parts of the brain, that animals do it.
 Even little birds imitate one another.
 It just happens.
-It just runs off like breathing," says Hatfield.
+It just runs off like breathing," Hatfield says.

-But it's not just each other's physical movements we mimic, but emotions, too.
-And this is Rapson and Hatfield's real specialty — emotional contagion.
+But it's not just each other's physical movements we mimic — it's emotions, too.
+And this is Rapson and Hatfield's real specialty: emotional contagion.

 They first became aware of the idea of emotional contagion while working as therapists.
 They had a client who came in and was very animated, talking very quickly and energetically.
 But they both found themselves starting to yawn, despite the fact that neither of them felt tired.
 So, why were they yawning?

-"What we think was going on is that we were picking up, underneath her cascade of words, depression," says Rapson.
+"What we think was going on is that we were picking up, underneath her cascade of words, depression," Rapson says.
 That was their idea — that the depression was somehow being telegraphed to them nonverbally.
 So they looked into it and found out that, indeed, emotions leak out a person's face in these very measurable, consistent ways called microexpressions.

 Microexpressions are fleeting, involuntary expressions of feelings that last a fraction of a second.